Proton Therapy: A Precision Approach to Cancer Treatment Near Vital Organs

 How Proton Therapy Works

-In traditional radiation therapy, X-rays are used to destroy cancer cells.
-However, X-rays release energy both before and after they hit the tumor, potentially damaging healthy tissues around the cancer.
-Proton therapy, on the other hand, uses protons (positively charged particles) that have a unique physical property: they can be controlled to release the majority of their energy directly at the tumor site and stop there, minimizing exposure to surrounding healthy tissue.
+In traditional radiation therapy, X-rays release energy both before and after they hit the tumor, potentially damaging healthy tissues.
+Proton therapy uses protons (positively charged particles) that release their maximum energy directly at the tumor site, minimizing exposure to surrounding healthy tissue.

 Bragg Peak: The core principle behind proton therapy is the Bragg peak, which describes how protons deliver their maximum energy at a specific depth in the body, precisely where the tumor is located.
 This allows doctors to target tumors more accurately while reducing radiation exposure to surrounding tissues.